WHAT KIND OF GUM CAME WITH BASEBALL CARDS

 In the early 1900s, Beeman’s discontinued using player images directly on their gum wrappers.
 They began inserting whole baseball cards – separate cardboard pieces not attached to the gum wrapper – inside some packs of their pink sticks of gum.
 These were the earliest true standalone baseball cards packaged with gum.
 They were typically smaller than modern cards, often just over 2 inches wide, and featured an image of a single player on the front with stats or a small biography on the back.
 Beeman’s gum with included baseball cards remained popular with children through the 1910s.

-Read also: HOW MUCH IS AN UNOPENED BOX OF BASEBALL CARDS WORTH
+Read also: VALUE OF 1990 BOWMAN BASEBALL CARDS

 The most famous early baseball card company, however, was the Goudey Gum Company, based in Boston.
 In 1913, they began including baseball cards with some packs of their popular Goudey Gum.
 The Goudey cards were significantly larger than earlier baseball cards, measuring approximately 3 × 5 inches each.
 This established the standard size that would be used in baseball cards for decades.
 The 1913 series featured 161 total cards, each with a color image of an individual player on the front.
 On the back was usually a shorter biography and the player’s vital stats.